knative/serving/docs/serving-api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>requestMaxDurationSeconds is the maximum duration in seconds a request will be allowed
+<p>RequestMaxDurationSeconds is the maximum duration in seconds a request will be allowed
 to stay open.</p>
 </td>
 </tr>